Table of Contents

 Angiotensin II and aldosterone regulate the concentration of sodium in extreme conditions by altering the reabsorption of sodium by the renal tubules.
-This results in altering the water reabsorption, along with the sodium.
-Thus, activation of this system leads to an increase of both the sodium quantity and ECF volume (hence also a little change in the sodium concentration because the water is absorbed along with sodium, a process called as sodium and water retention.
+This results in the alteration of water reabsorption, along with sodium.
+Thus, activation of this system leads to an increase of both sodium quantity and ECF volume (hence also a little change in the sodium concentration because water is absorbed along with sodium, a process called sodium and water retention.

-When the blood pressure/volumes falls, the juxtaglomerular apparatus of the kidneys start to release renin, which passes out of the kidney and enters into the circulation.
-The renin then acts enzymatically on the angiotensinogen to release angiotensin I.
+When the blood pressure/volume falls, the juxtaglomerular apparatus of the kidneys start to release renin, which passes out of the kidney and enters into the circulation.
+Renin then acts enzymatically on angiotensinogen to release angiotensin I.

-Within a few seconds to minutes after the formation of angiotensin I, it is converted to angiotensin II by the effect of angiotensin-converting enzyme (ACE) that is present in the endothelium of the lung vessels.
+Within a few seconds to minutes after the formation of angiotensin I, it is converted to angiotensin II by angiotensin-converting enzyme (ACE), which is present in the endothelium of the lung vessels.

-Angiotensin II has two principal effects that can elevate arterial pressure:
+Angiotensin II has 2 principal effects that can elevate arterial pressure:

-- Firstly, it causes vasoconstriction of the arterioles in many areas in the body (resulting in an increase in the total peripheral resistance, thereby raising the arterial pressure).
+- Firstly, it causes vasoconstriction of the arterioles in many areas of the body (resulting in an increase in the total peripheral resistance and increased arterial pressure).

 - Secondly, it decreases the excretion of both salt and water by the kidneys through stimulating the adrenal glands to secrete aldosterone.
-Aldosterone increases the absorption of sodium and water by the renal tubular cells (causing Na and water retention and simultaneously increases excretion of potassium and H ions).
+Aldosterone increases the absorption of sodium and water by the renal tubular cells (causing sodium and water retention and simultaneously increasing the excretion of potassium and hydrogen ions).